vjoel/usb-automount/README.md

 usb-automount
 =============

-scritps to control udev automounting
+Scripts to control udev automounting.

-install these files as noted in comments
+When a USB drive is attached to the system, it is mounted at `/media/auto/LABEL`, where LABEL is the volume label.
+This is especially useful for headless systems where there is no desktop manager to perform this function.

-in addition, /media should be mounted tmpfs so that the mount points get cleared at reboot
+Install these files as noted in comments.

-for example:
+In addition, /media should be mounted tmpfs so that the mount points get cleared at reboot.
+For example:

     $ ls -l /media
     total 24K